Plan Your Visit

 £15 for a family ticket – 2 adults & 3 children

 While we welcome all visitors, disabled visitors need to bear in mind that the Gwrych Castle Estate is a large property with great distances between various parts of the site.
 There is no public access at all to the main building due to its ruinous state.
 The terrain is often uneven, with many steep footpaths.
 Many of our pathways are unsuitable for wheelchair users and slopes can be tiring for a person assisting.
 Some self-drive three-wheeled vehicles, other pavement vehicles and powered wheelchairs may have difficulty on Gwrych Castle’s terrain.
-At all times please wear sensible footwear.
+Sensible footwear is recommended at all times.

-Toilets: There are no accessible toilets.
-Portable toilets will be provided on the main arena field and on the main terrace.
-The nearest accessible toilet is at Tesco’s, ¼ mile from the main gates.
+Toilets: There are no accessible toilets available.
+Portable (festival style) toilets are available on site.
+The nearest accessible toilet is at Tesco’s supermarket in Abergele, ¼ mile from the main gate.

-As Gwrych Castle is privately owned, over two hundred years old, substantially ruinous and also Grade I listed, we are afraid we are not permitted to alter any part to make it more accessible at present.
+As Gwrych Castle is over two hundred years old, substantially ruinous and Grade I listed, we are afraid we are not permitted to alter any part to make it more accessible at present.